 A better alternative was needed.

-So I teamed up with my friend, Jade, to found Sowfoods in 2021.
+So I teamed up with Satya to found Sow Foods in 2021.
 Our aim is to provide a protein-rich product that is genuinely good for you.

 We wanted to create a plant-based protein in its most natural form - free from ultra-processed ingredients, artificial additives, and refined sugars.